MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 }
 ```

-### Startup.cs
+### Set up services

-The `ConfigureServices` method loads the connected services from [.bot](bot-builder-basics.md#the-bot-file) file, catches any errors that occur during a conversation turn and logs them, sets up your credential provider and creates a conversation state object to store conversation data in memory.
+The `ConfigureServices` method in the startup.cs file loads the connected services from [.bot](bot-builder-basics.md#the-bot-file) file, catches any errors that occur during a conversation turn and logs them, sets up your credential provider and creates a conversation state object to store conversation data in memory.

 ```csharp
 services.AddBot<EchoWithCounterBot>(options =>